epigen/atacseq_pipeline/README.md

 From r**A**w/un**A**ligned BAM files to count**Z**.
 A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow implementation of the [BSF's](https://www.biomedical-sequencing.org/) [ATAC-seq Data Processing Pipeline](https://github.com/berguner/atacseq_pipeline "ATAC-seq Data Processing Pipeline") extended by downstream quantification and annotation steps using Bash and Python.

 This workflow adheres to the module specifications of [MR.PARETO](https://github.com/epigen/mr.pareto), an effort to augment research by modularizing (biomedical) data science.
 For more details and modules check out the project's repository.
+Please consider **starring** and sharing modules that are interesting or useful to you, this helps others to find and benefit from the effort and me to prioritize my efforts!

 **If you use this workflow in a publication, please don't forget to give credits to the authors by citing it using this DOI [10.5281/zenodo.6323634](https://doi.org/10.5281/zenodo.6323634).**